Business Insurance for Dog Groomers: Key Takeaways

 Reassess Annually

 Your grooming business changes.
-You add mobile services, hire staff, buy hydraulic grooming tables or handle more pets daily, all of which affect your coverage needs and rates.
-Review your policy yearly to confirm your animal bailee limits match how many pets you now handle and your equipment coverage reflects current tool values.
-Shop around annually for the best coverage at competitive prices, and ask about loyalty discounts after claim-free years.
+Adding mobile services, hiring staff, buying hydraulic grooming tables or handling more pets daily all affect your coverage needs and rates.
+Review your policy each year to confirm your animal bailee limits match how many pets you now handle and that your equipment coverage reflects current tool values.
+Shop around annually for competitive pricing, and ask about loyalty discounts after claim-free years.

 Best Insurance for Dog Grooming Business: Bottom Line